 AIFS produces a number of publications relating to our research throughout the year.
-These include research papers and reports, facts sheets and commissioned reports.
+These include research papers and reports, facts sheets, commissioned reports and submissions.
 We also publish our peer-reviewed journal Family Matters twice a year.

 All publications are also listed in our library catalogue.

 See also publications from Growing Up in Australia .

 People who play simulated gambling games are more likely to gamble commercially and report gambling problems.